CherBass/CapsPix2Pix/README.md

 An additional prepared dataset has been complied, and can be found in:

 This data was used to train u-net, and to train capspix2pix.
 Download, and place in the same folder as the code to run experiments.

+## Code Usage
+To start training capspix2pix, first download the datasets as described above and place in the same directory.

+The main code used to train capspix2pix is in train_capspix2pix.py.

+The main code used to train u-net is in train_u_net.py.

+The capspix2pix generator network is in Capsule_Networks.py, see: capspix2pixG class.
+The discriminator used in the paper is in Networks.py, see: conditionalCapsDcganD class.
+See other discriminator options in Capsule_Networks.py.

+The class AxonDataset.py is used to load and read from datasets.

+For visualisation of the generations and the latent space interpolation, see interpolation.py.

+The code for convolutional capsules layers is available in Capsules.py, see: convolutionalCapsule and deconvolutionalCapsule classes.

 ## License
 M.I.T License